cronkitedata/dj/docs/_pages/syllabus.md

 ### Q: I already know how to code.
 Why do I have to take this class?

-There's a snotty, mean answer and a real answer.
-The rude answer is that you probably already knew how to use a telephone or take pictures before you came to Cronkite, but you're here to hone those skills for journalism.
-The same thing holds here.
-The real answer is: Come talk with me.
+Even if you know how to code, I presume you are at Cronkite because you want to apply all of your skills to a journalism career.
+You probably knew how to use a phone or take a picture before you came to j-school, but you may not have used them the way you do now.
+It's the same thing.
+That said, come talk with me if you're concerned that you won't be challenged enough.
 We'll find ways to make the time productive and take you to the next level in data reporting.
-Another real answer is: Relax and spend your time applying your skills to journalism and helping others.

 <p  style="page-break-after: always;"></p>

 ## Cronkite policies

 Cronkite policies